 1 Please note that testing in program pre-requisites (English, French, Math, Science, Chemistry or Physics) may be required to assess the level of applicants’ qualifications.
 Testing takes place at Dawson College in Montreal during the months of April or May for Fall Admissions, and in November or December for Winter Admissions.
 Applicants are advised by email from the Admissions Office, of test dates should testing be required.
 Failing to attend a testing request will disqualify an applicant.

-2 Program requires an in-person portfolio review during the month of April or May in Montreal before a decision is rendered.
+2 Program requires a portfolio review during the month of March, April or May in Montreal before a decision is rendered.
 Portfolios must be upload to the application center by the March 1st deadline.

 The three-year CEGEP technology programs provide graduates with a range of skills that will best serve the needs of business, industry, government, educational institutions or community services.
 The courses have been developed after full consultation with employers, professional associations and manpower experts.
 Graduates are equipped to fulfill specialized functions, with considerably more expertise and ability than a high-school-trained technician and with more “applied” background than a university graduate.

 - Radiation Oncology Technology 1, 2